| The Forum Area Forum of Nerva

 Charlemagne era were recovered during excavation work.
 This has been the only case of its

+kind in Rome.
 Not only were these structures consistently conserved between the 9th and 11th centuries,

 but they also provided the possibility to study post-classical architecture first hand.
 In